Welcome to today's edition of the Rush 24-7 podcast.

 We're not trying to scare anybody out of the country.

-Controversial immigration law on Google gets over five million hits.
+Controversial immigration law on Google gets over 5 million hits.

-If you just if you if you search controversial immigration law, that's how many hits will get into Google search.
+If you search controversial immigration law, that's some of the hits you'll get in a Google search.

 Controversial immigration law.